Anjali-Khantaal/Quant-Finance-Internship-Opportunities-APAC-EMEA/README.md

-# Quantitative Finance Internship Opportunities in APAC & EMEA
+# Summer 2025 Quantitative Finance Internship Opportunities in APAC & EMEA

 Welcome to the **Quantitative Finance Internship Opportunities** repository!
 This project aims to compile a comprehensive list of quantitative internship opportunities, focusing primarily on the APAC and EMEA regions.